 I wish I could tell you when this pandemic what's going to come to an end.
-Not only do I wish that for the sake of your family but for the sake of my family as well.
+Not only do I want to that for the sake of your family but the sake of my family as well.
 The fact is we're all anxiously awaiting an end to the time that we will need to be concerned with the health and safety of our family and with the ability of our family to be mobile and move about our community.
-I think we all took for granted to a certain extent just how easy it was to be able to get up and go to work, to a place of recreation or a house of worship without giving it a second thought.
-Now we've all come to realize that doing these things can have consequences in the right scenario.
+I think we all took for granted to a certain extent just how easy it was to be able to get up and go to work, to a place of recreation, or a house of worship without giving it a second thought.
+Now we've all come to realize that doing these things can have consequences in the exemplary scenario.

 Choose your words carefully and show patience with one another

 suppose you combine the stresses brought about by the pandemic with the likelihood that you and your spouse have been spending more time together than in recent years.
 In that case, you have a potentially explosive situation on your hands.
 The nice part about having a routine is that you and your spouse can give one another more space when you have activities in work responsibilities to attend to.
 If you are now working from home and have fewer diversion outlets, you are likely spending more and more time with your spouse.

 On the outside, this may seem like a good thing.
 More time with your spouse could theoretically mean more time for you all to work on the problems that have been a part of your marriage for months or even years.
 Sometimes married people tend to fall into the trap of routine and think that things are OK when they are not.
 We can distract ourselves from other things rather than deal with the realities of our marriage.
 The pandemic may have caused you and your family to realize that there are more issues in your marital relationship than you would have previously believed.